 Since August 2013, the Writebols have been in Monrovia, Liberia, with the Serving in Mission group, which worked with Samaritan’s Purse.

-Nancy guided missionaries and teams and worked with nurses at ELWA hospital, where her husband is the technical services manager, according to the Christian group's website.
-Nancy was diagnosed with Ebola on July 25.
+She guided missionaries and teams and worked with nurses at ELWA hospital in the capital of Monrovia, where her husband is the technical services manager, according to the Christian group’s website.

 Those who know Nancy best say that she’s motivated not by any quest for personal glory or thirst for adventure, but because she and her husband feel compelled to act because of their faith.

 As husband David explained from Africa via Skype to members of Calvary Church in Charlotte, North Carolina, at a recent vigil for Nancy: “We have been blessed because of what Christ has done for us, (by giving) us eternal life and salvation.